The Tiny Homes Movement Has Popped Up in Palm Springs

-The median home price for a single-family home in Palm Springs is more than $500,000.
+Median home prices for a single-family homes in Palm Springs is more than $500,000.

-A hundred new tiny homes are scheduled to fill the vintage mobile home park in this popular resort community, a first of its kind in Southern California.
+The vintage mobile home park in this popular resort community is set to receive 100 tiny homes, a first of its kind project in Southern California.
 Watch a virtual tour of one of the community’s California tiny homes.

 “Palm Springs has a vast collection of architectural and modern homes,” said Paul Kaplan, who heads the agency marketing the homes and community. ” We wanted to do something modern that would fit with the existing homes of the 1960s and 1970s that are in the park.”